What is a Gantt Chart?

 - They are halfway through collecting public data, which puts them slightly ahead of schedule for that task.

-They are behind schedule for the first two of these tasks and ahead of schedule for the third.
-Perhaps they need to reallocate their workforce to be able to cover the three activities simultaneously.
+They are behind schedule for the first two tasks and ahead of schedule for the third.
+They might need to reallocate their workforce to be able to cover the three activities simultaneously.

-There is a fourth activity that could be happening now (develop benchmark questions), but it is not urgent yet.
-Eventually the team will have to allocate resources to cover it too, before visits can begin.
+A fourth activity could be happening now (develop benchmark questions), but it is not urgent yet.
+Eventually the team will have to allocate resources to cover before visits can begin.

 Gantt Chart Considerations

-- Beware of identifying reviews or approvals as events unless they really will take place at a specific time, such as a meeting.
-Reviews and approvals often can take days or weeks.
+- Beware of identifying reviews or approvals as events unless they will take place at a specific time, such as a meeting.

-- The process of constructing the Gantt chart forces group members to think clearly about what must be done to accomplish their goal.
-Keeping the chart updated as the project proceeds helps manage the project and head off schedule problems.
+- Keeping the chart updated as the project proceeds helps manage the project and head off schedule problems.